etiennebacher/jarl/docs/editors.md

 ## Neovim

-To use Jarl as an LSPin Neovim, you need to configure it with the [built-in Neovim LSP (vim.lsp.config)](https://neovim.io/doc/user/lsp.html#lsp-config) or through nvim-lspconfig.
-It is not yet avaliable through [Mason](https://github.com/williamboman/mason.nvim) or part of the nvim-lspconfig collection.
+To use Jarl as an LSP in Neovim, you need to configure it with the [built-in Neovim LSP (vim.lsp.config)](https://neovim.io/doc/user/lsp.html#lsp-config) or through nvim-lspconfig.
+It is not yet available through [Mason](https://github.com/williamboman/mason.nvim) or part of the nvim-lspconfig collection.
 Below is an example using the built-in system with Neovim 0.11+.

 Create an LSP config file at `~/.config/nvim/lsp/jarl.lua`:
 ```lua